Ecwid/ecwid-api-docs/includes/_application_data.md

 ## Save public data

-There are two ways on how you can save data to application storage: using `setAppPublicConfig` in Ecwid Javascript SDK (for embedded client-side applications) or through [Storage endpoint](#application-storage) of Ecwid API.
+There are two ways on how you can save data to application storage: using `setAppPublicConfig` in Ecwid [Javascript SDK](#setapppublicconfig) (for embedded client-side applications) or through [Storage endpoint](#application-storage) of Ecwid API.
 The one you choose depends on how exactly your application operates, so feel free to explore all the options and find out which one suits you more.

 ## Get public data

-Applications that change storefront can be as simple as adding some custom Javascript code to a page to the ones that involve server side actions, like creating a discount coupon via [Coupons endpoint](#discount-coupons) and then passing that information to the script in the storefornt.

 > Example values from app storage